 The Biggest Challenge Facing Our Generation

 The Moodie Davitt Report shares the impressive future roadmap, announced by luxury giant Kering.
 They equate the term luxury with sustainable in their new vision for the future, where the company commits to a 40% reduction of its environmental footprint.
-The most important lesson the company shares, is that 93% of their environmental footprint comes from their supply chain and thus depends on their way of sourcing.
+The most important lesson the company shares, is that 93% of their environmental footprint comes from their supply chain and thus is liked directly to their way of sourcing.

 Why is this such an important commitment?
 Many efforts that are expressed in media concerning sustainability, focus on alternatives that are rarely an improvement and often, in fact, a detrimental to the environment.
 Most of these are plastics or contain large quantities of plastic, which is the material we find in the bodies of aquatic creatures.
 True sustainability can only exist when the whole supply chain does its part, and that’s the commitment Kering focuses on.

 Already, they have projects underway for sustainable leather sourcing from Mongolia and other locations.
 Here the cattle actually contributes to regenerative efforts to improve the soil.
 Soil, often described as one of the least exciting sustainability issues, is after all where we grow the crops that feed us.
-Without it, we wouldn’t be able to last long.
+One could even say that enriched soils make our lives richer.

 Read the full article here.